kelvin-olaiya/asmd-24/README.md

 ### Adt-Verifier

 For this task I defined a `SimpleSequence` and a `ListSequence` ATDs have been defined.
 The first one is backed-up by a Cons/Nil case class, while the second one is backed-up by a Scala List.
 I then implemented the map, filter, concat, flatMap, foldLeft, collect and drop methods for both ATDs.
-I then defined the ScalaCheck properties that correspond to the ATDs axioms that these methods should satisfy.
+I then defined the [ScalaCheck properties](https://github.com/kelvin-olaiya/asmd-lab-04/blob/master/src/test/scala/lab/u04/SequenceADTProperties.scala) that correspond to the ATDs axioms that these methods should satisfy.

 In order to easily verify that the properties hold for both of the ATDs, I defined a generic ScalaCheck property that takes a sequence and a function that should be applied to the sequence.
-This way, I could easily test the properties for both ATDs by passing the *ModuleType* and the function to the generic property.
+This way, I could [easily test](https://github.com/kelvin-olaiya/asmd-lab-04/blob/master/src/test/scala/lab/u04/ADTChecks.scala) the properties for both ATDs by passing the *ModuleType* and the function to the generic property.

 ### Monad-Verifier

 A similar methodology was used for the Monad-Verifier task.
 To verify that the monad laws hold the idea was to ask for a (sigle) function that given a monad, extracts a value from it.
 Then the test consist into asserting that the values produced by the left and right side of the identity laws are the same.

+Test can be found [here](https://github.com/kelvin-olaiya/asmd-lab-04/blob/master/src/test/scala/lab/u04/MonadsProperties.scala)

 ---